-This document is intended to provide general guidance to applicants (e.g. the Sponsors, Principal Investigators, Site Investigators, Contract Research Organization (CROs), Clinical Trial Site, BA/BE Study Center and Bio-Analytical Laboratories) involved in conduct of Clinical Research related to therapeutic goods and guideline describes the regulatory requirements and procedure for conduct and reporting of GCP inspections to the CSC nominated experts / Clinical Research applications Evaluators/Assessors / GCP inspectors of the DRAP involved in Clinical Research Oversight activities.
+This document is intended to provide general guidance to applicants (e.g. the Sponsors, Principal Investigators, Site Investigators, Contract Research Organization (CROs), Clinical Trial Site, BA/BE Study Center and Bio-Analytical Laboratories) involved in conduct of Clinical Research related to therapeutic goods and guideline describes the Risk-Based selection of Clinical Trials for GCP inspection, GCP inspector's competency/qualification and regulatory requirements and procedure for conduct and reporting of GCP inspections to the CSC nominated experts / Clinical Research applications Evaluators/Assessors / GCP inspectors of the DRAP involved in Clinical Research Oversight activities.